NicksPatties/portfolio-site/src/content/blog/building-the-site.md

 Astro supports both remark and rehype plugins.
 They modify the contents of the page when the markdown for content pages is converted to HTML elements.

 You can add different plugins to support different things.
-To allow these links
+To let these links

 There's also a table of contents plugin, but I didn't like how it turned out, so I created my own component.
 I'll talk about that in a future blog post.